tools/godep/Readme.md

 ### Install

 	$ go get github.com/kr/godep

-### Workflow

-There are two commands: `save` and `go`.

-- Command `save` inspects the workspace (GOPATH) for the currently-used set of dependencies, and saves them in file `Godeps`.
-- Command `go` reads the list of dependencies from `Godeps`, sets up a temporary GOPATH, and runs the go tool.

-Reference documentation is available from `godep help`.

 #### Getting Started

 How to add godep in a new project.

-1. Get your project building properly with `go install`.
-2. Run `godep save`.
+Assuming you've got everything working already, so you can build your project with `go install` and test it with `go test`, it's one command to start using:

+	$ godep save

+This will save a list of dependencies to the file Godeps.
-3. Read over the contents of file `Godeps`, make sure it looks reasonable.
+Read over its contents and make sure it looks reasonable.
-4. Commit `Godeps` to version control.
+Then commit the file to version control.

 You can also include the source code of all dependencies with flag `-copy`.
 This makes subsequent invocations of `godep go` faster and more reliable.